 Mistake: Too Little Time

-Hiring a company that promises fast turnaround over quality work generally only leads to eLearning mistakes and a non-comprehensive course.
-A badly translated course can be detrimental to the education of your international employees, and can hurt the reputation of your company.
+Hiring a company that promises a fast turnaround over quality work generally only leads to eLearning mistakes and a non-comprehensive course.
+A badly translated course can be detrimental to the education of your international employees and can hurt the reputation of your company.